-Assumed Audience: people already persuaded of the value—at least to some extent—of “getting things done” strategies and having an idea of what you accomplished over the course of the year.
+Assumed Audience: people already persuaded of the value—at least to some extent—of “getting things done” strategies.

 One of the things I’ve found over the last couple months is that my calendar is increasingly full—full of meetings with this person or that team.
 This is not unexpected in an organization as large as LinkedIn, and I had a feeling I’d probably run into this as I transitioned from new guy on the block to someone whose expertise people want.
 That it’s happening means I’m doing my job: I am in a leadership role, and my team’s customers are other developers!
 It’s important for me to be a resource to other people.